robbintt/outlines/references/rust_plan.md

 > rustup is a toolchain multiplexer.
 It installs and manages many Rust toolchains and presents them all through a single set of tools installed to ~/.cargo/bin.
 The rustc and cargo installed to ~/.cargo/bin are proxies that delegate to the real toolchain. rustup then provides mechanisms to easily change the active toolchain by reconfiguring the behavior of the proxies.

+### Clippy

+Linter - `nightly` only.
+Use it!

+### Playpen

+You can put your rust in a gist and put it in `Playpen` and then share it with others who can see it run.
+Good tool for collaboration.

 ### Crater